-The Baby-Faced Far Right Terrorist Who Planned to Murder an MP
+The Far-Right Terrorist Who Planned to Murder an MP

 Jack Renshaw recently admitted that he had intended to murder Labour politician Rosie Cooper with a 19-inch machete, to "send the state a message".